 How to move and pick up / put down letters

-- Tap a location on the board and your avatar will move to that location.
+Tap a location on the board and your avatar will move to that location.

-- Tap a letter to pick it up.
+Tap a letter to pick it up.

-- While carrying a letter, tap a square on the board to put it down.
+While carrying a letter, tap a square on the board to put it down.

-- If you tapped an empty square, you'll simply put the letter down in that square.
+If you tapped an empty square, you'll simply put the letter down in that square.

-- If you tapped another letter, you'll swap the letter you're currently carrying for the one you tapped.
+If you tapped another letter, you'll swap the letter you're currently carrying for the one you tapped.

 How to score points

-- This is a cooperative game—if you see other bears on the board, you're all on the same team for this match!
+This is a cooperative game—if you see other bears on the board, you're all on the same team for this match!

-- No benefits for outdoing the other folks on your team, either.
+No benefits for outdoing the other folks on your team, either.
 E.g., if the team scores 200 points then everyone gets the 200-point prizes, even if two players did most of the work, a third player did very little, and a fourth player didn't help at all.
-(Of course, the team would probably have scored even better if everyone had contributed.)
+(Of course, the team probably would have scored even better if everyone had contributed.)

 Each time a letter is picked up or put down, if a word is spelled that has never been spelled during this match, then the team gets points.
 Longer words are worth more points!

 Words can be spelled horizontally (left-to-right only) or vertically (top-to-bottom only).

 Words must be at least 2 letters in length to count for points.

 Because we use the Alphabear 2 dictionary, words that have a Q with no U immediately following are not accepted, even though (unlike in Alphabear 2) you could spell them in Alphabear Hustle.

 The word cannot have garbage letters before or after it.
 E.g., WCAT will not be accepted, but if you pick up the W then CAT will remain and be accepted.

-- Once a word is successfully spelled, you can pick up its tiles and move them to spell a new word.
+Once a word is successfully spelled, you can pick up its tiles and move them to spell a new word.
 I.e., you don't have to leave the words intact until the end of the match.

-- This is not a crossword puzzle; as long as your horizontal word or vertical word is valid, it doesn't matter if it intersects with word(s) that are invalid.
+This is not a crossword puzzle—as long as your horizontal word or vertical word is valid, it doesn't matter if it intersects with word(s) that are invalid.
 Of course, you only get points for valid words!